Bondies breaking barriers

 Indigenous Scholarships Program

 Bond University offers a range of full and part scholarships, bursaries and grants to support Aboriginal and Torres Strait Islander students.
-In 2016, 10 full scholarships were awarded to Indigenous students due to the generous support of corporate partners, through funds raised at the Indigenous Gala and through a significant contribution by the University.
+In 2018, 9 scholarships were awarded to Indigenous students due to the generous support of corporate partners, through funds raised at the Indigenous Gala and through a significant contribution by the University.

 Opened on campus in 2012, the Nyombil Centre provides dedicated study, personal, professional and cultural support for Bond’s Indigenous students.